Effective: August 27, 2023.

 15.4 Compliance with Laws; Export/Import.
 Each party will comply with all applicable foreign, federal, state, and local laws, rules and regulations.
 Company shall not export or re-export Twitter Services or Twitter Data in violation of the Twitter Policies (as defined herein) or applicable law.
 The Twitter Materials may be subject to U.S. export laws and may be subject to import and use laws of the country where it is delivered or used.
 Company agrees to abide by these laws.
 Under these laws, the Twitter Materials may not be sold, leased, downloaded, moved, exported, re-exported, or transferred across borders without a license, or approval from the relevant government authority, to any country or to any foreign national restricted by these laws, including countries embargoed by the U.S. Government; or to any restricted or denied end-user including, but not limited to, any person or entity prohibited by the U.S. Office of Foreign Assets Control; or for any restricted end-use.

 15.6 Notices.
-Any notice required or permitted by this Agreement shall be in writing and shall be delivered as follows, with notice deemed given as indicated: (a) by personal delivery when delivered personally; (b) by overnight courier upon written verification of receipt; (c) by certified or registered mail, return receipt requested, upon verification of receipt; or (d) by electronic mail when the recipient acknowledges having received the applicable email.
+Except as otherwise stated in Sections 6 and 15.5, any notice required or permitted by this Agreement shall be in writing and shall be delivered as follows, with notice deemed given as indicated: (a) by personal delivery when delivered personally; (b) by overnight courier upon written verification of receipt; (c) by certified or registered mail, return receipt requested, upon verification of receipt; or (d) by electronic mail when the recipient acknowledges having received the applicable email.
 Notice shall be sent to the addresses set forth below or such other address as either party may specify in writing.
 Notices for breach sent by Company to Twitter must be sent by via overnight courier or certified or registered mail only.
 Notices to Company will be sent to the Company address on record with Twitter.
-Notices to Twitter, Inc. will be delivered to: Twitter, Inc., 1355 Market Street, Suite 900, San Francisco, CA 94103, Attn: General Counsel, with a compulsory copy to: Head of Ads API and email@example.com.
-Notices to Twitter International Company will be delivered to: Legal Department, Twitter International Company, One Cumberland Place, Fenian Street, Dublin 2, D02 AX07, Ireland.
+Notices to X Corp. will be delivered to: X Corp., 1355 Market Street, Suite 900, San Francisco, CA 94103, Attn: Legal Department, with a compulsory copy to: Head of Ads API and email@example.com.
+Notices to Twitter International Unlimited Company will be delivered to: Legal Department, Twitter International Unlimited Company, One Cumberland Place, Fenian Street, Dublin 2, D02 AX07, Ireland.

 15.7 Assignment.
 Company may not assign this Agreement or any of the rights or obligations granted hereunder, in whole or in part, to any third party, whether voluntarily, involuntarily and/or by operation of law (including, without limitation, in connection with a merger, acquisition, or sale of assets, whether Company is the surviving or disappearing entity), except with the express written consent of Twitter, and any attempted assignment in violation of this paragraph is null and void, and Twitter may immediately terminate this Agreement.
 This Agreement will bind and inure to the benefit of each party’s permitted successors and assigns.